AngleSideAngle/Cabbage/README.md

 - if someone indicates that they "are" a word, they may be cabbaged under it until midnight.

 ### time dilation
-- all time, such as 10 second intervals, is measured relative to time experienced on Earth.
+- due to special relativity, some rules, such as 10 second turnips, can be exploited by someone determined ... and insane enough

 ### clarifications
 - person b may be cabbaged by person a if and only if the last thing person a said was person b's name.